Can you bake for humanity? At Red Cross, we think so!

 Read on to see how you’ll be making the world better, one bite at a time.

-When you host your feel-good event this August you’ll be helping others feel good by bringing comfort and connection to people who are older and isolated.
+When you host your feel-good event this Spring you’ll be helping others feel good by bringing comfort and connection to people who are older and isolated.

 $30